NBKRedSpy/QM_ShowUpgradeResources/SteamReadMe.txt

 [h1]Quasimorph Show Needed Upgrade Resources[/h1]

-[h2]Important!
-Opt In Beta Only[/h2]

-Unfortunately this mod is only available for the Quasimorph's opt in beta, not the current release.

-[h1]Docs[/h1]

 Ever been in the dungeon and trying to remember if a resource is still needed for Magnum upgrades?

 This mod simplifies the process by adding a green arrow to any resource items that are still needed for Magnum upgrades.